 Language and Learning is available for select students needing support in numeracy, literacy and in other specific learning behaviours.
 For students identified as being ready for academic extension in cross-disciplinary studies, opportunities for participation in tailored Language and Learning programs and competitions are provided throughout the year.

-Working individually or in small groups with specialist teachers, the Language and Learning program ensures each girl’s learning needs are being met as they progress throughout the Senior School.
+Working individually or in small groups with specialist teachers, the Language and Learning program ensures each girl’s learning needs are being met as they progress throughout the Secondary School.